• Skip to primary navigation

 Ingredient Notes and Substitutions

-You can also substitute rice flour with oat flour, all-purpose flour, or a 50-50 combination of all-purpose and whole wheat flour.
-Because whole wheat flour is denser, it’s not a good substitute to use by itself.
-Do not use coconut flour because it absorbs too much moisture.
+• You can substitute rice flour with oat flour, all-purpose flour, or a 50-50 mix of all-purpose and whole wheat flour.

 Equipment Needed

 You probably have all the kitchen items for making the treats.
-You can use any cookie cutter but dog treat cutters make the cutest treats.
+You can use any cookie cutter, but dog treat cutters make them extra cute.

 How to Make Mango Dog Treats

-2. Add peanut butter, water, honey, and rice flour.
-Stir to combine well.
+3. Add peanut butter, water, honey, and rice flour.
+Stir to combine.

-3. Add the egg and stir until it forms a dough.
+4. Add the egg and mix until a dough forms.

-4. Roll the dough out on a lightly floured surface.
+5. Roll out the dough on a floured surface to about ⅓-inch thick.

 Making mango dog treats.